CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------

+Version 1.4.0 Introduces the TimeWarp feature, implemented by Steven Phillips.
+              The TimeWarp lets you pass those regions in space where the torus drive is not an option.
+Furthermore, 1.4.0 comes with the ability to eject cargo, and does not punish the player for scooping up contraband goods anymore.
+You can now also alter the sound volume for different sets of effects.
+Some bugfixes were made and a (configurable) vibration effect was added.
+[01/10/2016]

 Version 1.3.4 Fixes a bug in the Galaxy and Local Screens.
 The background was
               not cleared correctly on some devices.
 [12/21/2015]